Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 16

 I was up about 0915 and after breakfast

-we went to town.
+we all went to town.
 We collected

-Margaret from the C.O.R.B. an went
+Margaret from the C.O.R.B. and went

-to dinner at the [[Monsignor]] Cafe!
+to dinner at the Monsignor Café!
 It

 was xtra good & then we went to

-see "the [[?]]
-Song" which I quite
+see "The Hitler Gang" which I quite

 enjoyed.
 We had dinner at Euston